 No products in the cart.

-Blackberry is a creeping, perennial bush that grows in dry and sandy soil in the Northeastern and Midwestern United States.
+Wild Blackberry Bush is a creeping, perennial bush that grows in dry and sandy soil in the Northeastern and Midwestern United States.
 It is also successfully cultivated elsewhere, such as Europe and Australia.
 The plant features slender, thorny branches and hairy, oval, serrated leaves which appear in groups of 3 or 5.
 The plant produces white flowers in the summer months along with juicy berries which ripen from red to purplish black.
 There are two types of blackberries, erect and trailing.
 The primary difference is the growth habit of their canes.
 Erect blackberry types have stiff, arching canes that are somewhat self-supporting.

 Trailing blackberries, also called dewberries in the East, have canes that are not self-supporting; they include the Marionberry, Boysenberry, Loganberry, Youngberry, and Thornless Evergreen.

 Erect blackberries are more cold-hardy than trailing types.
 However, you can grow trailing types in colder areas if you leave the canes on the ground and mulch them in winter.